Understanding Occupancy Sensors:

 Occupancy sensors can integrate with room booking systems to release rooms that are booked but not in use.
 It prevents "ghost meetings" and makes the space available for others.
 They also help manage resources like projectors and air conditioning, ensuring they are used only when needed.
 By providing accurate occupancy data, these sensors help maximize meeting spaces and manage more effective meeting schedules.

-Retail Spaces
+Retail and Commercial Spaces

 Educational Institutions